"A Shepherd They Withheld"

 Unlike the archetypal Jacob (Inyotef A/Sargon), Amenhotep II (Jacob of the New Kingdom) did not look for trouble.
 On the contrary, he did everything possible to avoid it.
 The Bible portrays Jacob as fearful and quick to pacify a physical threat.
 Like Inyotef II (Gudea), he overcame his rival with brains not brawn.
 The Amenhotep's were stereotyped as philosophers and lovers, not fighters.
 During the reign of Amenhotep II, indeed there was again a nursery bursting with cherished royal children.
 The painting arts were never as refined as in the time of Amenhotep II.
 His successor Amenhotep III dedicated himself to rediscovering the wisdom, mysteries and traditions of earlier Egyptian Dynasties.
 As discussed in Chapter 9, Amenhotep II and his grandson Amenhotep III were composited in the Kings/Chronicles narrative as the legendary King Solomon, the wisest of all ancient rulers.

 According to the Biblical stylizing, Jacob is tending sheep in Aram when he is called to Palestine by his father Isaac (Thutmose III) to be named successor.
 Subsequently, he takes his father's place as a living god who ascends and descends the exalted steps of one of the ancient world's most holy sites, the Biblical Beth-el.
 When his days are done, the family not only lays claim to all the territories of Egypt and Canaan, but boasts of tribute gratefully paid by all of its peoples.
 Amenhotep II was not only seen as a repetition of the two famous grabbers of the Middle Kingdom (Inyotef A-Sargon and Inyotef II-Gudea), but was also the Egyptian New Kingdom analog of Etana.
-In the Sumerian king-list, the name of Etana is followed by the epithet: 'A shepherd; he who ascended to heaven, who consolidated all the lands.' "
+In the Sumerian king-list, the name of Etana is followed by the epithet: 'The shepherd; he who ascended to heaven, who made firm all the lands."
+(S.N.
+Kramer, The Sumerians, p 328)

 Amenhotep II was the first Pharaoh of the Egyptian New Kingdom to append the epithet "heqaiunu" to his name in his cartouche.c Egyptologists translate this epithet rather innocuously as "Ruler of Heliopolis."
 However, the shepherd's crook hieroglyph (heq) could also be translated as "Shepherd King."d Therefore, Amenhotep II parallels Etana in this respect also.
 Amenhotep III followed his name with the epithet, "heqawaset," which would mean "Shepherd King of Thebes."e Amenhotep II had moved the capital of Egypt from Thebes to Heliopolis (On/Memphis) in Lower Egypt.
 His grandson and successor Amenhotep III moved it back to Thebes.
 However, both preferred to be thought of as shepherds of the people.
 In fact, these pharaohs become as one in the Biblical Solomon.